cairo-book/cairo-book/src/ch04-03-method-syntax.md

 associated with the type of the `self` parameter of the method called.
 While it is technically possible to define methods for multiple types within the same `impl` block, it is not a recommended practice, as it can lead to confusion.
-We recommend that the type of the `self` parameter statys consistent within the same `impl` block.
+We recommend that the type of the `self` parameter stays consistent within the same `impl` block.
 Then we move the `area` function within the `impl` curly brackets and change the first (and in this case, only) parameter to be `self` in the signature and everywhere within the body.
 In `main`, where we called the `area` function and passed `rect1` as an argument,